The City of Eternal Spring is calling your name!

 Best Party Hostels in Medellin

-Let’s be frank: you’re about to have your socks blown off by the standard of party hostels in Medellin.
+Let’s be frank: you’re about to have your socks blown off by the Medellín party scene.

 We have not one but two great recommendations for you!

-First of all, it’s time to discover awesome graffiti and killer party vibes at Purple Monkey Hostel Medellin.
+First of all, it’s time to discover awesome graffiti and killer party vibes at Purple Monkey Hostel Medellin Colombia.

-Here you’ll find the biggest rooftop bar in the city offering delicious cocktails and regular fun events.
+Here you’ll find the biggest rooftop bar in Medellín offering delicious cocktails and regular fun events.

 The staff will help with tour bookings and everything else at the 24/7 reception.